 The area was considered sacred for the Muisca (or Chibcha) civilization.
 These indigenous people flourished in the region between 600 and 1600 CE, although there is evidence in the area as far back as 1500 B.C.E.

-The climate here is inhospitable due to its alpine tundra location which averages between 3,500 and 4,000 m (11,500 and 13,000 ft) asl.
-Temperatures range from −10 °C to 17 °C (14 °F to 62 °C) to and can change quickly.
+The climate here is inhospitable due to its alpine tundra location, with elevation ranging from 3,500 - 4,000 m (11,500 - 13,000 ft).
+Temperatures range from −10 °C - 17 °C (14 °F - 62 °C) and can change quickly.
 Humidity is high.

-The landscape is often wet, covered with shallow bodies of water ("Chupaderos" or "Chucuas") which often are hidden under dense vegetation.
+The landscape is often wet, covered with shallow bodies of water ("Chupaderos" or "Chucuas"), which often are hidden under dense vegetation.

 Sumapaz National Natural Park

-In 1977, approximately 178,000 ha (440,00 acres) of the Sumapaz Páramo was declared as a National Natural Park of Colombia due to its importance as both a biodiversity hotspot and source of water.
+In 1977, approximately 178,000 ha (440,00 acres) of the Sumapaz Páramo was declared a National Natural Park of Colombia due to its importance as both a biodiversity hotspot and source of water.
 With lakes formed by retreating glaciers, the area is also one of the largest water reserves in the country.

-It is located in five municipalities of the department of Cundinamarca (Pasca, Arbeláez, San Bernardo, Cabrera and Gutiérrez); six municipalities of the department of Meta (Acacias, Guamal, Cubarral, El Castillo, Lejanías and Uribe), one municipality in the department of Huila (Colombia) and two districts in Bogotá (Usme and Sumapaz).
+It is located in five municipalities of the department of Cundinamarca (Pasca, Arbeláez, San Bernardo, Cabrera and Gutiérrez); six municipalities of the department of Meta (Acacias, Guamal, Cubarral, El Castillo, Lejanías, and Uribe), one municipality in the department of Huila (Colombia) and two districts in Bogotá (Usme and Sumapaz).